gary149/skills/apps/tutorials/llm-training-guide.md

 Push to username/my-model-gguf.
 ```

-Claude submits a conversion job that merges LoRA adapters, converts to GGUF, applies quantization, and pushes to Hub.
+The agent submits a conversion job that merges LoRA adapters, converts to GGUF, applies quantization, and pushes to Hub.

 Then use it locally: